-- a.
-The Testing Scribe Agreement Form and Checklist for Scribes will be reviewed and discussed. - b.
-After a student makes a testing appointment and requests a scribe through Accommodate, the DSO will ensure that a scribe and individual room is available at the requested testing time. - c.
-Upon completion of scribe services for individual tests/quizzes, the student will sign the Testing Scribe Agreement Form
+- The Testing Scribe Agreement Form and Checklist for Scribes will be reviewed and discussed. - After a student makes a testing appointment and requests a scribe through

+- ACCOMMODATE, Accessibility Services will ensure that a scribe and individual room is available at the requested testing time. - Upon completion of scribe services for individual tests/quizzes, the student will sign the Testing Scribe Agreement Form

-VIII ACCESSIBLE DESKS/CHAIRS
+ACCESSIBLE DESKS/CHAIRS

-Students in need of accessible desks/chairs must self-identify to the DSO and request a meeting with the DSO Counselor to discuss their needs.
+Students in need of accessible desks/chairs must self-identify to Accessibility Services and request a meeting with an Accessibility Services Counselor to discuss their needs.

-- 1. Submit documentation to the DSO documenting the need for the service through Accommodate: the type of desk, chair, and height required to meet the students' needs. - 2.
+- 1. Submit documentation to Accessibility Services documenting the need for the service through ACCOMMODATE: the type of desk, chair, and height required to meet the students' needs. - 2.
 Students must enroll in classes in a timely manner to ensure that the service is in place for the first day of class. - 3.
 Requests should be made 30 days in advance of the start of the semester. - 4.
-Students must notify the DSO Counselor of any issues in a timely manner.
+Students must notify an Accessibility Services Counselor of any issues in a timely manner.

-- 1. The DSO Counselor will email and complete a work order form detailing the specifications and location of the furniture required to Physical Plant. - 2.
-The DSO Counselor will verify with Physical Plant that the work order was completed.
+- 1. The Accessibility Services Counselor will email and complete a work order form detailing the specifications and location of the furniture required to Physical Plant. - 2.
+The Accessibility Services Counselor will verify with Physical Plant that the work order was completed.
 Any issues will be addressed with building maintenance.

-IX ALTERNATE FORMATS E-TEXT BOOKS
+ALTERNATE FORMATS E-TEXT BOOKS

-DSO works diligently to provide textbooks for students with a print disability who will benefit from "reading" textbooks in an alternate format.
+Accessibility Services works diligently to provide textbooks for students with a print disability who will benefit from "reading" textbooks in an alternate format.

-- 1. Submit documentation supporting the need of alternate formatted textbooks through Accommodate. - 2.
-Complete the Semester Request in Accommodate. - 3.
+- 1. Submit documentation supporting the need of alternate formatted textbooks through ACCOMMODATE. - 2.
+Complete the Semester Request in ACCOMMODATE. - 3.
 Find out whether the textbook is available in PDF format through the publisher or any other online learning resource. - 4.
-If PDF is not available, through the publisher, provide the DSO (via Alternate Format Textbook Form) with the following textbook information: - a.
-Title - b. edition - c. author - d.
+If PDF is not available, through the publisher, provide Accessibility Services (via Alternate Format Textbook Form) with the following textbook information: - a. title - b. edition

+- c. author - d.
 ISBN - 5.
-Provide the DSO with a receipt of purchase of the required textbook. - 6.
-Review and sign "Agreement on the Use of Electronic or other alternatively Formatted Course Materials" form with DSO.
+Provide Accessibility Services with a receipt of purchase of the required textbook. - 6.
+Review and sign "Agreement on the Use of Electronic or other alternatively Formatted Course Materials" form with Accessibility Services.